 There is hardly any developer who enjoys making apps responsive manually.
-If you are tired of this routine activity, want to spend your time on more fascinating programming tasks, and don’t want to deal with the elements overlapping each other ever again, UI Bakery can help you.
+If you are tired of this routine activity, want to spend your time on more fascinating programming tasks, and don’t want to deal with the elements overlapping each other, the UI Bakery low-code platform can help.

-Earlier, you needed to build “a one-size web app”, and further edit its code manually to make the app responsive.
-Now, with the help of UI Bakery, you can visually create a responsive design that fits different screen sizes at once.
+Earlier, you needed to build “a one-size web app”, and further edit its code manually to make the application responsive.
+Now, with the help of the UI Bakery app development software, you can visually create a responsive design that fits different screen sizes at once.

 Let’s see what we have in UI Bakery now.

 Once you configure a layout that fits a particular screen size, its configuration will be applied to the smaller screen sizes as well.
 This way, you can manage all the screen sizes, or some of them separately.

 You can create different layouts for different screen sizes in our low-code app development software.
 Within each layout, you are able to customize its appearance, change the paddings and margins, operate with the elements and their sizes, etc.

 While configuring the elements, you can notice blue dots near some of the parameters in the Configuration panel.
 These dots mean that the value you set for this or that parameter will be applied to the selected screen size, as well as to the smaller one(s).

 There are the parameters without blue dots near them.
 Once you change such parameter, the change will be applied to all the screen sizes, not only to the smaller ones.